 How do I register for camps?

-Browse the classes available on our Camps listing, and then register online by clicking the registration links.
+Browse the camps available on our Camps listing, and then register online by clicking the registration links.

 Registration information questions must be completed for each camper registration.
 Payment in full is required at the time of registration.